PatientSim: A Persona-Driven Simulator for Realistic Doctor-Patient Interactions: Problem definition

 \section{Problem definition}

 We target a first-time, single-session emergency department (ED) visit, considering technical and clinical constraints below, to ensure a feasible and coherent design.

-\textbf{Limited access to comprehensive clinical data} In real-world clinical practice, physicians integrate data from multiple dimensions such as patient-reported symptoms, physical exams, and test results (\eg, laboratory or imaging studies) to make diagnoses.
-However, when simulating patient, it is infeasible to predefine or dynamically generate clinically accurate data across all dimensions.
+\textbf{Limited access to comprehensive clinical data} In real-world clinical practice, physicians integrate data from multiple dimensions such as patient-reported symptoms, physical examinations, and test results (\eg, laboratory or imaging studies) to make diagnoses.
+However, when simulating patients, it is infeasible to predefine or dynamically generate clinically accurate, case-consistent data across all relevant dimensions to address the full range of possible queries.
+Even when using real hospital data, available examinations and test results are frequently sparse or incomplete.
+Moreover, reliable methods to generate accurate synthetic test results to fill these gaps are still lacking.
 As a result, patient simulators often receive questions about data that are inaccessible.
-Prior approaches have addressed this by instructing LLMs to respond with vague statements like ``I don’t know''~\cite{liao2024SAPS, li2024mediq, du2024evopatient} or to assume normal test results when data is not defined in the patient’s profile~\cite{fan2025aihospital, schmidgall2024agentclinic}.
+Prior approaches have addressed this by instructing LLMs to respond with vague statements like ``I don’t know''~\cite{liao2024SAPS, li2024mediq, du2024evopatient} or to assume normal test results when data are not defined in the patient’s profile~\cite{fan2025aihospital, schmidgall2024agentclinic}.
 These strategies restrict physicians to inquire predefined data, limiting their ability to explore diverse reasoning paths.
 Moreover, assuming normal test results can mislead physicians.
 To address this, we focus our simulation on the \textit{history-taking} process, a systematic approach to gather patient’s personal and medical information, prior to physical exam or lab tests~\cite{keifenheim2015teaching}.
 Research shows that approximately 80\% of diagnoses rely on history taking alone, highlighting its critical importance~\cite{peterson1992contributions, hampton1975relative}.
 Unlike objective data (\eg, test results), subjective data (\textit{e.g.}, patients' verbal reports) inherently involves uncertainty~\cite{Meyer2021uncertainty, Stolper2021uncertainty}, allowing it to capture the variability in patients’ descriptions.
-This variability, driven by personal factors, supports our goal of creating realistic virtual patients with diverse personas, ensuring flexible and naturalistic interactions. \textbf{Inability to simulate longitudinal patient state changes} Realistic multi-session simulations require modeling treatment effects and disease progression over time, which are currently limited to very specific cases under heavy assumptions, and requires long-term research.
-Instead, we focus on single-session interactions, avoiding the need to model long-term outcomes or readmissions.
+This variability, driven by personal factors, supports our goal of creating realistic virtual patients with diverse personas, ensuring flexible and naturalistic interactions.